davxiao/davidxiao-web/content/post/cross-compile-MMDVMHost-on-ubuntu/index.md

 projects: []
 ---

-A little teaser: Raspberry Pi is not really ediable :-)
+A little teaser here: Raspberry Pi is not really ediable :-)

 So I have a [Raspberry Pi Zero W](https://www.raspberrypi.org/blog/raspberry-pi-zero-w-joins-family/) for about one year now.